DevPiotr/CodePolishing/README.md

 CodePolishing is platform where users can create his own accounts and joins to certain courses about programming.
 Database server is Mysql with InnoDB enginge.
 Hibernate is used to create connection between database and application.
-Bootrap helped in creating clear and responsive website.
+Bootstrap helped in creating clear and responsive website.